kevinhainline/JADESView/README.md

 python JADESView.py -idarglist '5 6 7 8 9 10'
 ```

-If no IDs are provided, the code will start at object 1.
+If no IDs are provided, the code will start at the first object in the `input_photometry` ID list.

 Also, the user can specify a different input file using the `-input` flag, otherwise
 it will default to looking for the file `JADESView_input_file.dat.`